kimsjjkjn/PBPK_Propranolol/README.md

 # Methods
 ## Software and Workflow
 Model development and simulation were performed in Berkeley Madonna (METHOD RK4).
-Data wrangling and figure generation were done in Excel (digitized literature profiles, PK tables).
+Data wrangling and figure generation were done in Excel (digitised literature profiles, PK tables).
 ## Model Structure & Assumptions
 - A physiologically based, perfusion-limited, well-stirred PBPK model was implemented for rat IV, human IV, and human PO.
 - Blood concentrations were the model standard.
 When literature to be compared reported plasma concentration values, simulated blood concentration values were converted to plasma concentration values at the end using the following equation: Cp_ve = C_ve / RB (in case the collected sample is venous blood) or Cp_ar = C_ar / RB (in case the collected sample is arterial blood).